npm/npmo-docs/up-and-running/customization.md

 ### Reject Unauthorized

-This this option to `No`, if you would like to disable strict SSL checks for operations performed by npm Enterprise.
+Set this option to `No`, if you would like to disable strict SSL checks for operations performed by npm Enterprise.

-_As an example, you might disable SSL checks if your upstream GitHub enterprise server is using a self-signed certificate._
+_As an example, you might disable SSL checks if your upstream GitHub Enterprise server is using a self-signed certificate._

 ### Upstream Registry